 AnnaLee (Cousart) Conti, daughter of Bob and AnnaMae Cousart and granddaughter of Carl and Florence Personeus, is a fifth generation ordained minister of the gospel in the Personeus family.
-AnnaLee grew up in Alaska and met her husband, Bob, while they were students at the University of Alaska, Fairbanks.
+AnnaLee grew up in Alaska and met her husband, Bob, while they were students at the University of Alaska Fairbanks.
 They have pastored in New York State since 1977, including pioneering a church.
 They have one son and five grandchildren.

-AnnaLee and her husband recently retired from pastoring Mercy Tabernacle of the Assemblies of God in Hopewell Junction, NY.
-AnnaLee has served as minister of Christian education in three churches, has taught adult Sunday school classes for many years, sings and plays the piano on the worship team, and has served in state and local Women's Ministries.
+AnnaLee served as minister of Christian education in three churches, taught adult Sunday school classes for many years, sang and played the piano on the worship team, and served in state and local Women’s Ministries.
 She has taught Berean Bible courses, an extension of Global University, Springfield, MO, and continues to teach classes in the New York District School of Ministry, which trains pastors and teachers for ministry in local churches.

 About AnnaLee’s Husband

-AnnaLee’s husband, Bob Conti, recently retired from pastoring Mercy Tabernacle of the Assemblies of God.
-As a bivocational pastor, he also served as the Chief Operations Officer of the Sound of Life Radio, in Lake Katrine, New York, where he worked for 15 years, and retired from that job last year.
-Sound of Life is a network of 13 Christian radio stations in the Northeast and on the World Wide Web.
-Here is a picture of Bob in the studio at Sound of Life.
+AnnaLee’s husband, Bob Conti, retired from pastoring Mercy Tabernacle of the Assemblies of God.
+As a bivocational pastor, he also served as the Chief Operations Officer of the Sound of Life Radio, where he worked for 15 years.
+The Sound of Life is a network of 13 Christian radio stations in the Northeast and on the World Wide Web.
+Here is a picture of Bob in the studio, located in Lake Katrine, NY.

 About Our Son

 Our son, Robert Benjamin Conti, is married to Sabrina.
-They live in Newburgh, New York, in the house built by his Great-Grandfather Conti.
+They have five children and live in Newburgh, NY, in the house built by his Great-Grandfather Conti.
 Bob teaches fifth grade at Balmville Elementary School in the Newburgh Public Schools.
-Bob and Sabrina are actively involved in several Christian ministries including Kairos and Tres Dias and a church in their home.
+Bob and Sabrina are actively involved in several Christian ministries and host a church in their home.

 About Our Grandchildren

-We have five grandchildren: Sophia Christine, Stephen Charles, Samuel Christian, Spencer Curtis, and Robert Quentin "Sonny."
+Our five grandchildren are Sophia Christine, Stephen Charles, Samuel Christian, Spencer Curtis, and Robert Quentin (“Sonny”).

 About AnnaLee's Parents

-The Cousarts' son, Robert Paul, along with many of their grandchildren and great-grandchildren live in Yakima, the next valley south of Kittitas.
+The Cousarts’ son, Robert Paul (Bob), along with many of their grandchildren and great-grandchildren, lives in Yakima, the next valley south of Kittitas.
 Their daughter, Kathleen Evelyn (Kathy) McAlpine and her husband, Tom, live in Hoven, SD.

-AnnaMae's brother, Byron Personeus, and his wife Marjory, who operated mission boats in Alaska and around Vancouver Island for more than 50 years, have both gone to be with the Lord.
-Their daughter Chantal and her family live in Port Orchard, Washington.
+AnnaMae’s brother, Byron Personeus, and his wife Marjory, who operated mission boats in Alaska and around Vancouver Island for more than 50 years, have both gone to be with the Lord.
+Their daughter, Chantal Thomas, and her family reside in Port Orchard, WA.

 In April 2010, Bob Cousart was honored for 50 years of ministry as an ordained minister with the Assemblies of God.
 The following is a highlight of his ministry shared at the Northwest District Council of the Assemblies of God: